mlmaster1995/Detection-of-AD-Using-Graph-Regularized-CNN-Based-on-MRIs/README.md

 GraphDataProcess.generate_tfr_raw(path_list=path_list, tfr_list=tfr_list)  # needs to comment out
 ```
 ## Reproducing Paper Tables
 There are 3 experiment conducted in this project.
 However, the experimental tables in the paper refers to the experiment I and experiment III.
-The experiment II is the extra
-experiment I implement to examine the effect of different graph construction on the model performance.
+The experiment II is the extra experiment I implement to examine the effect of different graph construction on the model performance.
 The major workflow difference has been showed in the previous section.
-All the metrics are collected from the notebook to construct all tables.
-For experiment I and II, all training process and evaluation are printed in the
+All the metrics are collected from the notebook to construct all tables from experiment I and III.
-three notebooks, and the evaluation might be slightly different after running the notebook, but it shouldn't have big differences.
 ## Citing This Work
 ```
 @article{